 “When we meet and fall into the gravitational pull of a narcissist, we are entering a significant life lesson that involves learning how to create boundaries, self-respect, and resilience.
-Through trial and error (and a lot of pain), our connection with narcissists teaches us the necessary lessons we need to become mature empaths.”
+Through trial and error (and a lot of pain), our connection with narcissists teaches us the necessary lessons we need to become mature empaths.” ― Mateo Sol

 Any relationship is challenging.
-We grow in relationship and things change with time; so do we.
+We grow in relationships and things change with time; so do we.
 But a relationship with a narcissist is perhaps the toughest one to maintain, especially when it’s marriage.

 Negotiating with a narcissist individual is literally impossible because the narcissist would never want to be responsible for their behaviors and adjust with their spouse.

 The other option you can think of is adjusting but you should remember that your narcissist spouse will never change and this is going to be difficult than you imagine.
 It will cost you your emotions.

 Narcissism is a personality disorder.
 So, don’t expect your spouse to change for you even after seeing you suffering.
 While it’s true that narcissists are extremely difficult to handle, just don’t start hating them even if you have a million reasons to do so.
 What you should do is change your attitude towards them.

 One must remember that a narcissist person is not a sadist no matter how similar they are in inflicting pain upon their loved ones.
 Both of them will hurt you but their reactions are different.

 It’s easy to fall in love with a narcissist.
-They will make you king or queen of their worlds.
+They will make you the king or queen of their worlds.
 They will worship you and pour so much of love that you are bound to reciprocate.